jean3102/app-store/README.md

+# App Store
-#Application that simulates the purchase of products
+Application that simulates the purchase of products

 ## Installation